jlparkI/xGPR/docs/kernel_info/fixed_vec_kernels.rst

 for your application, we recommend using the RBF kernel as a default, and potentially experimenting with the alternatives to see if they can provide some additional small gains.

+The simplex_rffs argument is an experimental feature which implements the simplex rffs modification from Reid et al. 2023.
+This modification slightly increases computational cost but (under some circumstances) slightly decreases the number of RFFs required to achieve the same level of kernel approximation.
+We haven't fully decided yet whether this modification is worth keeping so it is experimental / not fully tested for now.